 After you send in your NOD, you may also request that your file be reviewed by a Decision Review Officer (DRO) from the local VA office.
 DROs offer a second review of your file and can provide you with a personal hearing at your request.
 If you are waiting to file your claims, understand that the claims process takes long enough on its own.
 In fact, in 2011 it took on average 257 days from the time the VA received an NOD to the time that it actually issued a response.

-If you have been contemplating whether or not to file a claim or an appeal to your VA claims, call us at the Berry Law Firm (888) 883-2483.
+If you have been contemplating whether or not to appeal to your VA claims, call us at the Berry Law Firm (888) 883-2483.
 We are experts in filing appeals in these areas, along with many other areas, and we look forward to assisting you in getting the compensation you deserve for your veterans disability benefits claims.